dreikanter/soundhound-export/README.md

 # SoundHound Search History Exporter

 This script exports SoundHound search history to a CSV file.
-These files could be used to import the tracks to your Yandex.Music account, for example.

 How it works: